JonathanOrr/A321Neo-FXPL/doc/development/ELEC-system.md

 When you create a component in lua, you probably want to connect it to the power supply.
 To do that, you have to perform two actions:
 1. Check if the bus related to the component is powered up (by using the datarefs)
-2. Assign the power consumption to the bus (by using a specific function, see later) You usually want to check at the beggining of the `update()` function, but this is not mandatory.
+2. Assign the power consumption to the bus (by using a specific function, see later) You usually want to check at the begining of the `update()` or `draw()` function, but this is not mandatory.
 Power consumption must be updated at every call of update().

 To add the power consumption use this global function: